alipali737/pen-test-docs/Misc/Shells.md

 A great benefit of these kind of shells is that they utilise the existing connection that would be allowed through a firewall.

 A really useful project for webshells is [Laudanum Webshells](https://github.com/jbarcia/Web-Shells/tree/master/laudanum).
 This contains a variety of webshells that can be injected through various means.
+[Phpbash](https://github.com/Arrexel/phpbash) is a very common PHP web shell.
+[SecLists WebShells](https://github.com/danielmiessler/SecLists/tree/master/Web-Shells) also contains a number of useful shells.
 Additionally to this, the `Antak` webshell in the [Nishang project](https://github.com/samratashok/nishang) is a very powerful *PowerShell* webshell, it has a variety of features such as running scripts from memory and encoding commands.
 ### Writing a web shell
 Web shells tend to be simple one line commands that take a command and execute them on the system.
 The following examples are all *GET* requests: